Three years of rigorous testing, thousands of iterations, and hundreds of product case studies later…

 Running Lean started as a series of blog posts that I used to clarify my thinking and search for answers.
 Along the way, I realized that the problems I was tackling weren’t just limited to me or just to my type of product (software).
 They were universal.

-I believe that we’re going to create more successful entrepreneurs in the next ten years than any other time in history…And they won’t just be limited to Silicon Valley.
+I believe that we will create more successful entrepreneurs in the next ten years than at any other time in history…And they won’t just be limited to Silicon Valley.

 We are already starting to see this happen.
-Hundreds of universities, accelerators, and other organizations all over the world are starting to train the next generation of entrepreneurs using lean thinking and tools like the Lean Canvas.
+Hundreds of universities, accelerators, and other organizations worldwide are starting to train the next generation of entrepreneurs using lean thinking and tools like the Lean Canvas.